 Federal Government $100M MOBILE PHONE BLACKSPOT Program:

-Eden-Monaro's Federal member, Dr. Peter Hendy, has announced that funding from Round 1 has been secured to build a tower at Anglers Reach to provide mobile coverage around Lake Eucumbene.
+Eden-Monaro's Federal member, Dr. Peter Hendy, announced that funding from Round 1 had been secured to build a tower at Anglers Reach to provide mobile coverage around Lake Eucumbene.
 The LECC is delighted to hear that a tower is also to be built at Dalgety.